 In a nutshell, affiliate marketing is promoting a product or service from another company and earning a commission for it.
 You can earn a commission by taking a percentage of the resulting sale, commission per lead (no purchase necessary, just a sign-up with an email address), or a fixed amount per sale.

-Sounds simple?
-It’s really not.
 There is a lot to learn and a lot to do to set this up.
 Don’t be fooled by get-rich-quick programs that suggest that earning hundreds of thousands through affiliate marketing can be done with minimal effort.

-On the other extreme, affiliate marketing is not a scam.
+However, affiliate marketing is not a scam.
 It’s a viable option, but only if you take the time to learn how to do it correctly.